mathdio/to-do-list/README.md

 # 📝 To Do List
-A to Do List webpage developed as a [Trybe](https://www.betrybe.com/) Project
+A to do list webpage developed as a [Trybe](https://www.betrybe.com/) Project

 ## 💻 About the project
 In this application the user can add a task to a empty list, mark the task as done, and use the side buttons to delete or move up or down the tasks.
 There is also a button that allows the user to save the entire list.